Esperlihn/Open-Godactics/README.md

 - [x] Add ability to create highlights
 - [x] Add ability to generate movement grid for entities
 - [ ] Add ability to generate movement paths between two locations
+- [ ] Add ability to place tiles
+- [ ] Add ability to remove tiles
+- [ ] Add ability for map to update at runtime upon tiles being edited
+- [ ] Have system automatically update visualtiles array when placing or removing tiles

 ## 0.3
 - [ ] Figure out what to put here ;n;